 In addition, be sure to shade your air-conditioner and your windows with trees, vines or awnings.
 Shading the compressor can increase the unit’s efficiency by 10 percent, while the heat coming through windows affects indoor temperatures more strongly than that entering through insulated walls.
 Shade can make a big difference.

 It may take time for the trees that you’ve planted on your property to grow to maturity and shade the house properly.
 Don’t despair; there are other options that can have an impact in the interim.

-Climbing vines that grow up trellises help shade window and walls, as do pergolas and arbours.
-Permanent structures and perennial vines work best in warm climates where the work they do to block the sun isn’t a problem in winter.
+Climbing vines that grow up trellises help shade window and walls.
+The same goes for pergolas and arbours.
+Permanent structures and perennial vines work best in warm climates where their sun blocking isn’t a problem in winter.
 Annual vines and moveable trellises are more practical in cooler climates where they can be taken down and stored during the colder months.